 Our costs are ballpark averages – get a local tradesperson to quote now

 The cost of composite fence panels is normally around £120 per panel.
+For a more premium composite fence, you can expect to pay £240 per panel.
 This is for panels that are 21mm thick, 6ft wide x 6ft tall.

 In addition to this, you will need to cost up:

 - A finishing profile (for the top of the panel – 6ft wide) – £12 each

 - A post and cap (we’ve quoted for an aluminium post) – £35 each

 Your installation costs will be separate; these can be found below.

 Note: You can expect to pay more for composite fence panels that have a concave or convex top.

 The cost of composite fence installation averages at £28 per metre, This includes concreting the post bases.